Fox's Book of Martyrs

 the sick without the gate.
 He took his text from these words, "He sent His

-word and healed them," etc. In this sermon he chiefly dwelt upon the
+word and healed them," etc. In this sermon he

-advantage and comfort of God's Word, the judgments that ensue upon the contempt
+chiefly dwelt upon the advantage and comfort of God's Word, the judgments that

-or rejection of it, the freedom of God's grace to all His people, and the
+ensue upon the contempt or rejection of it, the freedom of God's grace to all

-happiness of those of His elect, whom He takes to Himself out of this miserable
+His people, and the happiness of those of His elect, whom He takes to Himself out

-world.
-The hearts of his hearers were so raised by the divine force of this
+of this miserable world.
+The hearts of his hearers were so

-happy who should then be called, not knowing whether he should have such
+but to judge them the more happy who should then be called, not knowing whether he should have such comfort

-comfort again with them.
+again with them.

 After